-- Exercise professional judgement and maintain professional skepticism throughout the audit. - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
+- Exercise professional judgment and maintain professional skepticism throughout the audit. - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
 Such procedures include examining, on a test basis, evidence regarding Da Vinci Schools compliance with compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances. - Obtain an understanding of Da Vinci Schools internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the K-12 Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of Da Vinci Schools internal control over compliance.
 Accordingly, no such opinion is expressed; and - Select and test transactions and records to determine Da Vinci Schools compliance with the state laws and regulations to the following items:

-California Public Charter School No. 1060 No. 1081 No. 1689 No. 1597 Da Vinci Da Vinci Da Vinci Da Vinci Design Science Comunications Connect Description Procedures Performed School Districts, County Offices of Education and Charter S Schools California Clean Energy Jobs Act Yes Yes Not applicable Not applicable After/Before School Education and Safety Program Not applicable Not applicable Not applicable Not applicable Proper Expenditure of Education Protection Account Funds Yes Yes Yes Yes Unduplicated Local Control Funding Formula Pupil Counts Yes Yes Yes Yes Local Control and Accountability Plan Yes Yes Yes Yes Independent Study-Course Based Not applicable Not applicable Not applicable Not applicable Immunizations Yes Yes Yes Yes Educator Effectiveness Yes Yes Yes Yes Expanded Learning Opportunities Grant (ELO-G) Yes Yes Yes Yes Career Technical Education Incentive Grant Yes Not applicable Yes Not applicable Transitional Kindergarten Not applicable Not applicable Not applicable Yes Charter Schools Attendance Yes Yes Yes Yes Mode of Instruction Yes Yes Yes Not applicable Nonclassroom-Based Instruction/Independent Study No No No Yes Determination of Funding for Nonclassroom-Based Instruction Not applicable Not applicable Not applicable Yes Annual Instructional Minutes - Classroom Based Yes Yes Yes Not applicable Charter School Facility Grant Program Not applicable Not applicable Not applicable Not applicable
+California Public Charter School No. 1060 No. 1081 No. 1689 No. 1597 Da Vinci Da Vinci Da Vinci Da Vinci Design Science Comunications Connect Description Procedures Performed School Districts, County Offices of Education and Charter Schools Proposition 28 Arts and Music in Schools Yes Yes Yes Yes After/Before School Education and Safety Program Not applicable Not applicable Not applicable Not applicable Proper Expenditure of Education Protection Account Funds Yes Yes Yes Yes Unduplicated Local Control Funding Formula Pupil Counts Yes Yes Yes Yes Local Control and Accountability Plan Yes Yes Yes Yes Independent Study-Course Based Not applicable Not applicable Not applicable Not applicable Immunizations Yes Yes Yes Yes Educator Effectiveness Yes Yes Yes Yes Expanded Learning Opportunities Grant (ELO-G) Yes Yes Yes Yes Career Technical Education Incentive Grant Yes Not applicable Yes Not applicable Expanded Learning Opportunities Program Not applicable Not applicable Not applicable Not applicable Transitional Kindergarten Not applicable Not applicable Not applicable Yes Charter Schools Attendance Yes Yes Yes Yes Mode of Instruction Yes Yes Yes Not applicable Nonclassroom-Based Instruction/Independent Study Not applicable Not applicable Not applicable Yes Determination of Funding for Nonclassroom-Based Instruction Not applicable Not applicable Not applicable Yes Annual Instructional Minutes - Classroom Based Yes Yes Yes Not applicable Charter School Facility Grant Program Not applicable Not applicable Not applicable Not applicable